 A Lasting Power of Attorney is a legal document within which you appoint people that you trust to make decisions in your best interests on your behalf whilst you are alive.
 They may need to act if you were either physically or mentally incapable of managing your own affairs.

-There are two types of lasting power of attorney:
+There are three types of lasting power of attorney:

 1. One for property & financial affairs